Birria: Variations

+Traditionally birria was served on bread, tortillas or even directly in hand.
+Many variations of the dish have derived since.

-In 1950, a taquero named Guadalupe Zarata set up a taco stand in Tijuana, after moving there from Coatzingo, Puebla.
-Zarata's stand initially sold asado and pastor tacos.
+In 1950, a taquero named Guadalupe Zárate set up a taco stand in Tijuana, after moving there from Coatzingo, Puebla.
+Zárate's stand initially sold asado and pastor tacos.
 Zárate soon decided to make beef birria because goat meat was more expensive and less fatty.
 One day, someone told Zárate to add more liquid to the meat.
-The resulting dish is now known as Tijuana-style beef birria, making a household name among birrierias for being the first person in Tijuana to make birria with consomé.
+The resulting dish is now known as Tijuana-style beef birria, making Zárate a household name among birrierías for being the first person in Tijuana to make birria with consomé.

+During the 2010s, the quesabirria (a taco stuffed with birria and cheese, often served with consommé) became popular in North America after first being developed in Tijuana.
+Chef Antonio de Livier of Mexico City is credited with another variation called birriamen (a portmanteau of birria and ramen) using chūkamen noodles in the broth, and the variation later gained popularity in the Los Angeles area.

 Other versions of the dish include birria tatemada (charred birria).
 After marinating and simmering the meat, it is placed in a hot oven until crispy.